Lowestoft Chronicle

-The Lowestoft Chronicle is a quarterly online magazine that publishes short stories, flash fiction, poetry, creative nonfiction, interviews, and artwork.
+The Lowestoft Chronicle is a quarterly online magazine, based in Boston, Massachusetts, United States.
+It publishes short stories, flash fiction, poetry, creative nonfiction, interviews, and artwork.
 An anthology of the best work is published annually.
 Preference is given to humorous submissions with an emphasis on travel.
-The magazine is headquartered in Boston, Massachusetts.

 History and reception

 The magazine was established in September 2009 by Nicholas Litchfield, an English-born author and journalist who lives in Western New York.
 The name was inspired by the English coastal town of Lowestoft, in Suffolk, which was a regular weekend getaway of his.
-Cheryl LaGuardia of the Library Journal wrote of the magazine: "All things considered, it might just be a very good thing if the Lowestoft Chronicle were to achieve their goal of world domination."
+After the publication of its fourth issue, Cheryl LaGuardia of the Library Journal wrote of the magazine: "All things considered, it might just be a very good thing if the Lowestoft Chronicle were to achieve their goal of world domination."